vladimirtudor22/QA_Selenium/readme.md

 The testing plan aims to ensure the quality of key functionalities on the Amazon.com platform by identifying and executing relevant test scenarios.

+## Testing Goals

+- Validate the accuracy and functionality of identified features.
+- Ensure efficient navigation and a pleasant user experience.
+- Validate the security and privacy of user data.

 ## Content

 - [Search and Navigation](#1-search-and-navigation)